SocietyForArtisticResearch/rc_data/readme.md

 # Purpose

 This is a command line tool to merge some JSON metadata together, so we don't have to do that on the client side.

 Specifically we match any keywords that can be found in the abstract so we can render it later as hyperlinks.
-Later, we can also merge all the screenshot paths into this.
+Also, the screenshots are merged into the records.
+The end result is an enriched.json that contains all info in one data structure.

 The script is built using [Elm Posix](https://github.com/albertdahlin/elm-posixhttps://github.com/albertdahlin/elm-posix), which is an NPM package to write CLI tools in elm.
 Once it will work you can run it using